 One of the most common side effects of conventional chemotherapy is chemotherapy-induced myelosuppression, resulting in a reduction of red blood cells (erythrocytes), white blood cells (leukocytes) and platelets (thrombocytes).

 A reduced level of neutrophils (a type of leukocyte) is called neutropenia.
-It can leave a patient vulnerable to infection and to developing febrile neutropenia (FN), a condition that can be fatal
+It can leave a patient vulnerable to infection and to developing febrile neutropenia (FN), a condition that can be fatal and requires hospital admission.

 Chemotherapy-induced neutropenia (CIN), the most serious hematologic toxicity, is associated with the risk of life-threatening infections as well as chemotherapy dose reductions and delays that may compromise treatment outcomes.